What Is On-Page?

 On-page SEO can be designed to work as a powerful rules-based technique that can yield good results when executed to perfection.
-Relevant pages will show up higher on the search results if this simple yet effective internal technique is diligently implemented.
+Relevant pages will appear higher on the search results if this simple yet effective technique is diligently implemented.

 Here is a checklist of on-page elements that need to be optimized:

-Headings are the main heading (H1) for the entire body of content and subheadings (H2, H3, H4, etc.) for paragraphs and subparagraphs.
+Headings are the main heading (H1) for the entire body of content and subheadings (H2, H3, H4, H5, H6) for paragraphs and subparagraphs.

-Alt-attributes are used for the images and videos to describe them better and are a critical element of Image SEO.
-This can help in appearing on Google image results.
+Alt-attributes are used for the images and videos to describe them better and are a critical element of image SEO.
+This can help descriptions on Google image results.

-Meta tags are the page title and description of the pages that appear in the search results.
+Meta tags are the titles and descriptions of the pages that appear in the search results.
 The description is also called the meta description.
-This is not to be confused with the GMB description.
-Page titles and descriptions are measured in characters or pixels and each letter, symbol, and space is 1 character.
+This is not to be confused with the GBP description.
+Page titles and descriptions are measured in characters or pixels; each letter, symbol, and space is 1 character.
 1 pixel = 0.125 character.

-DigitalBull GO Tip: Review and complete or update the on-page tasks for key pages at the beginning of the project and/or preferably after new content has been added.
+DigitalBull GO Tip: Review and complete or update the on-page tasks for critical pages at the beginning of the project and/or preferably after new content has been added.